 In Splunk Enterprise Security, the notable events are assigned an urgency level of Unknown, Low, Medium, Informational, High, or Critical.
 These are automatically assigned based on certain settings in your correlation search and help you categorize, track, and assign the events.
 You can customize the default settings in order to change the priority level.

 Prioritization by risk - Risk-based alerting

 On the Incident Review page in Splunk Enterprise Security, you can create custom risk notables to identify threats in your environment.
 In your notable, you can set the fields for the

 risk_score.
 Doing so allows you to set a higher score for your most important assets and prioritize alerting in order to have a faster response time for the most critical threats.

-Splunk recommends following this prescriptive adoption motion: Splunk Adoption Maturity: Risk-based alerting.
+Splunk recommends following the Prescriptive Adoption Motion: Risk-based alerting.
 This guide walks you step-by-step through managing assets, data, and alert volumes, as well as automation and understanding success and leadership buy-in.

 - Risk-based alerting provides teams with a unique opportunity to pivot resources from traditionally reactive functions to proactive functions in the SOC.